timechain-academy/timechain-web/README.md

 ### Plugins

 - Plugins to be used at a minimum.
-- We need to make sure that version locking happens in package.json
+- We need to make sure that version locking happens in package.json [todo]
-- Keep as low maintenance as possible.
+- Keep as low maintenance as possible. any user can edit pages via markdown on github

 ### CSS styling